VishrutRao/MSGalaxy/docs/7.2.0/Denoise.md

 ---
 layout: page
-title: Cut Line Threshold
+title: Denoise
 description: >
-  This tool removes or keeps entire lines based on a threshold input.
+  This tool is a simple 1-D denoising toolbox with diffenent approaches for denoising data
 ---

 ## Table of Contents